 - Inflation: 2.50%. - Salary increases: 3.00%. - Healthcare cost trend rates: 7.00% in the first year, trending down to 3.84% over 56 years. - Mortality rates were based on tables from the Society of Actuaries. - Discount rate: The discount rate used to measure the total OPEB liability is 3.75%.
-The County's OPEB Plan is an unfunded plan, therefore the discount rate was set to the rate of tax-exempt, high-quality 20-year municipal bonds, as of the valuation date.
+The County's OPEB Plan is an unfunded plan, therefore the discount rate was set to the rate of tax-exempt, highquality 20-year municipal bonds, as of the valuation date.

-Note 10 - Other Post-Employment Benefits (continued)
+Note 11 - Other Post-Employment Benefits (continued)

-Changes in total OPEB liability - Water Quality's allocated changes in the total OPEB liability for the year ended December 31, 2018, was as follows (in thousands):
+Changes in total OPEB liability - Water Quality's allocated changes in the total OPEB liability for the years ended December 31, 2019 and 2018, were as follows (in thousands):